ErikEkstedt/VoiceActivityProjection/README.md

     - Predict the voice activity for both channels independently
     - Good for "bleed-over", background noise, etc
 7. VAP objective
+    - 256 states
+    - Representing the next 2s of dialog

 ## Information